-We appreciate that you will have many questions about working as an RMO, working in the UK and working with NES.
+We appreciate that you will have many questions about working in the UK and working with NES.

 We have tried to address as many of these as we could below, but if you do not find the question or answer that you were looking for, please give us a call.

-Our entry criteria for RMOs is 2 years relevant post-graduation experience, gained in a hospital setting and incorporating relevant exposure in the discipline being applied for (eg. surgery, medicine, psychiatry).
-All NES RMOs will need to obtain advanced certification in adult and paediatric resuscitation.
+Our entry criteria for Resident Doctors is 2 years relevant post-graduation experience, gained in a hospital setting and incorporating relevant exposure in the discipline being applied for (eg. surgery, medicine, psychiatry).
+All NES Doctors will need to obtain advanced certification in adult and paediatric resuscitation.
 These courses will form part of the NES recruitment process and are usually conducted at our fully-accredited Training Centre.

 Whilst it is the responsibility of the individual doctor to obtain their registration, our Recruitment Consultants have worked with many doctors who have gone through the process and are on hand to offer advice and support.